rfordyce/ttt_2022/README.md

 # ttt_2022

+Play tic-tac-toe with a robot

 This is a simple project to familiarize myself again with microcontroller logic, image detection, and generally real-world robotics issues at a very small scale

 It's based on Python, Docker, and the cheapest robot arm I could get my hands on quickly

 ## Running

-WARNING this is under development and will _not_ yet work for you, even if you set your arm up like mine!
+WARNING this is under development and will _not yet_ work for you, even if you set your arm up like mine!

 ```shell
 docker-compose up --build --force-recreate --remove-orphans --detach && docker logs gridsolver_backend_1 -f